 Created for faculty and staff on the front lines of the University’s community-engaged work, Critical Community Engagement Roundtables offer challenging discussion, peer support and a safe place to test new ideas.
 The monthly roundtables are made up of community-engaged practitioners from across the University united by a desire to share their experiences and learn from others working in community-university partnerships.
 Email Sara Axtell to be added to the email listserv to receive specific topics and meeting reminders.

-- Community Engaged Scholarship in Promotion and Tenure: Context and Overview (February 28) will feature Associate Vice President for Public Engagement Andy Furco on preparing community-engaged faculty for the promotion and tenure process.
+- Community-Engaged Scholarship in Promotion and Tenure: Context and overview (February 22) will feature Associate Vice President for Public Engagement Andy Furco and Vice Provost for Faculty and Academic Affairs Rebecca Ropers-Huilman on preparing community-engaged faculty for the promotion and tenure process.

-- Documenting Engaged Scholarship: Enhancing Your Dossier for Promotion and Tenure (March 7) will highlight practical strategies to help faculty document the characteristics of quality community-engaged scholarship within their own work.
+- Documenting Engaged Scholarship: Enhancing your dossier for promotion and tenure (March 8) will highlight practical strategies to help faculty document the characteristics of quality community-engaged scholarship within their own work.

-- Preparing Your Dossier: A Hands-on Clinic (March 21) offers the opportunity for expert and peer critique of participant vitae, research statements, and other dossier documents.
+- Preparing Your Dossier: A hands-on clinic (March 22) offers the opportunity for expert and peer critique of participant vitae, research statements, and other dossier documents.

-The workshops meet from 8 to 10 a.m. in Morill Hall 300.
-Attendance is free, but registration is requested by February 20, 2017.
+All workshops meet from 8 to 10 a.m. in Burton Hall 108.
+Attendance is free, but registration is requested by February 9, 2018.

 Customized Engaged Scholar Workshops